 Graduate Teaching, Research, Fellowship Assistantships

-The tuition scholarship covers either full or partial tuition and most fees associated with the graduate courses taken during the graduate assistantship contract period.
+The tuition scholarship covers either full or partial tuition and most fees associated with the graduate courses taken during the graduate assistantship agreement period.
 The assistantship amount is taken into account when determining Financial Aid.

 Applicants interested in borrowing under the Federal Direct Stafford Loan program must complete the Free Application for Federal Student Aid (FAFSA).
 The Federal Direct Stafford Unsubsidized Loan Program is the primary source of financial aid for many graduate students and requries a minimum half-time enrollment.
 For new Stafford Loan borrowers, you will be required to complete an electronic Federal Direct Stafford Loan Master Promissory Note (eMPN) and must complete Entrance Counseling requirements before receiving the loan funds.
 Visit the Loans & Financing Options section on the Financial Aid website for more information.